phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 936725
-#Number of Trump Tweets: 301011
+#Number of Trump Tweets: 301372
-#Number of Clinton Tweets: 196326
+#Number of Clinton Tweets: 196569
-#Number of Cruz Tweets: 193954
+#Number of Cruz Tweets: 194368
-#Number of Sanders Tweets: 133106
+#Number of Sanders Tweets: 133255
-#Number of Rubio Tweets: 49386
+#Number of Rubio Tweets: 49485
 #Number of Jeb!
-Tweets: 37500
+Tweets: 37630
-#Number of Carson Tweets: 13682
+#Number of Carson Tweets: 13700
-#Number of Kasich Tweets: 10365
+#Number of Kasich Tweets: 10373
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---